viraj-nikam/canvas/readme.md

 #### Settings

-Open up `Canvas/config/blog.php` and define the few configurations options for your blog.
+Open up `Canvas/config/blog.php` and define a few configuration options for your blog.

 >Note:  The 'title' of your blog is used as the domain to create the default user email.